 Dr Bernard Camilleri

-Bernard completed his postgraduate studies at City University, first completing an MSc in Human Communication and subsequently a PhD on Dynamic Assessment of children's word learning abilities.
+Bernard completed his postgraduate studies at City, University of London, first completing an MSc in Human Communication and subsequently a PhD on Dynamic Assessment of children's word learning abilities.

 In 2007 Bernard was joint guest editor (together with Prof. James Law, University of Newcastle) for a Special Edition on Dynamic Assessment of the journal Advances in Speech-Language Pathology and has continued to carry out and publish research on dynamic assessment of children's language, as well as other areas related to children's language.
 He has also presented at a number of national and international conferences which bring together professionals from a range of disciplines including psychology and education as well as speech and language therapy.

-- PhD Language and Communication Science, City University London, 2009
+- PhD Language and Communication Science, City, University of London, United Kingdom, 2009

 - Programme Director PGDip/MSc Speech and Language Therapy